stonier/groot_rocker_extensions/README.md

   "echo 'Bless your noggin with a tickle from his most noodly appendages.'"
 ```

+Now launch a customised image/container for your workspace:

 ```
 $ groot-rocker \
   --user \
+  --ssh \
   --persistent \
   --named-prompt \
   --tag groot:foo \